lukehorak/analytics-api-golang/README.md

 # Mock Website Analytics API (Golang)

-This project was a submission for a take-home assignment, the prompt for which is included below.
+This project was a submission for a take-home assignment, forked from [this repo](https://github.com/EQWorks/ws-product-golang) the prompt for which has been included below.

 ## Assignment Prompt